pruhlo/pruhlo/README.md

 ### Hi, I'm Yevhean 👋
+Beginner date scientist.
+The thing is, I'm not a total beginner in data science.
+In my scientific <a href='https://scholar.google.com/citations?user=kdQk3MkAAAAJ&hl=ru'>works</a>, I use knowledge about the measures of the central tendency of sample populations, their distribution, and intergroup comparison.
+Were found relationships between chemical structure  and  targets property of studied compounds.
+Conducted regression analysis (linear, polynomial, logit- and probit).

+- 🌱 I'm currently study Machine Learning for Data Analysis (<a href = "https://github.com/pruhlo/notes-for-Data-Science">look at my repository</a>)
 <!--
 **pruhlo/pruhlo** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.